Current legislation related to safe haven baby boxes in the United States. Carry-over dates listed when applicable.

 SOUTH DAKOTA

-HB1044 Summary: Amends South Dakota’s Safe Haven Law to authorize the installation of “newborn safety devices” located at emergency services providers or a licensed child placement agencies staffed 24/7.
-Age Limit: 60 days old of less.
-Government Appropriations: No. ICWA Protections: Yes, “when applicatle.
-OBC Access: Yes with no exceptions or conditions.
+HB1044 Summary: Amends South Dakota’s Safe Haven Law to authorize installation of “newborn safety devices” located at emergency services providers or a licensed child placement agencies staffed 24/7.
+Named the Baby Gabriel Act (after Baby Gabriel Jame Doe. )Age Limit: 60 days old of less.
+Government Appropriations: No. ICWA Protections: Yes, “when applicable.
+OBC Access: Yes, with no restrictions or conditions.

 Sponsor: Bethany Soye (R)